ConorLambert/Obsidian-Vault-Main/Interview/Athora System Design.md

 	 - Should I lie and say how we used Azure Dev Ops?
  - JIRA

+## Testing
+- Regression testing
+	- Find out whether the updates or changes had caused new defects in the existing functions.

 ## Technologies
 - Angular
 - .NET Core
 - Python 3

+## Metrics
+- Version of a run group went down from 15 to max 3.

 ## AWS Technology
 - RDS